publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 2.8.7 - 10 Dec 2019 =
+* Fixed : Edit Group Permissions - Category Search on "Add Exceptions" tab did not work
+* Fixed : Edit Group Permissions - when selecting groups for Group Exceptions assignment, redundant UI display (checkboxes for "All" tab not initially hidden)
+* Fixed : Custom get_terms() calls: some "fields" argument values were not supported
+* Fixed : PHP Notice - trying to access property term_name on a non-object, under some configurations
+* Change : Accommodate larger search results set on Ajax user search
+* Compat : White Dot Theme - Exceptions metaboxes on Edit Post screen had broken layout, could not search for users / groups
+* Compat : TwentyTwenty theme modified alignment of PressPermit Settings columns
+* Compat : JReviews plugin - PHP warning due to 'the_posts' results array being set to null under some conditions
+* Compat : Project Nami - Users could not be added to groups
+* Compat : Project Nami - Exceptions could not be removed

-= 2.8 = 2 Oct 2019 =
+= 2.8.2 - 31 Oct 2019 =
+* Fixed : Supplemental Media Author role - uploader stuck on "Crunching" after uploading a file, could not open it until reloading Media Library
 * Fixed : Category / Term listing: after clicking Universal Exceptions link, category links led to edit screen for type-specific exceptions
+* Fixed : Edit Permissions screen - when selecting Media for Exception assignment, paging did not work in the Select Media metabox
+* Fixed : Edit Permissions screen - Page / Category Exceptions - fatal error on update if item "(none)" was selected with "sub-Items" checkbox selected
+* Fixed : Edit Permissions screen - Improper UI handling for editing existing exceptions if Apply button is clicked twice or without any items selected
 * Fixed : PHP Notice when Term Exceptions are assigned to enable access (adjustment mode "Also these")
-* Change : On Permissions > Groups list, change "Group" filter link to "Custom Group"
+* Change : On Permissions > Groups list, change "Group" filter link caption to "Custom Group"
+* Change : Plugins screen - Put Settings link next to Activate / Deactivate (was in plugin description area)
 * Change : Added PublishPress footer to plugin screens

 = 2.7.14 - 13 Sep 2019 =